Hyperbolicity for log canonical pairs and the cone theorem: Introduction

-\dent A log pair $(X, \Delta= \sum_{i \in I} a_i D_i)$ is simple normal crossing (snc) if $X$ and every component of $D$ are smooth and all components $D_i$ of $D$ intersect transversally, i.e. for every $p \in X$ one can choose a neighborhood $U \ni p$ (in the Zariski topology) and local coordinates $x_j$ s.t. for every $i$ there is an index $c(i)$ for which $D_i \cap U = (x_{c(i)} = 0)$.
-If $(X,\Delta)$ is snc a \textit{stratum} of $(X,\Delta)$ is either $X$ or an irreducible component of the intersection $\cap_{j\in J}D_j$, where $J$ is a non-empty subset of the prime divisors appearing in $\Delta$ with coefficient 1.
+A log pair $(X, \Delta= \sum_{i \in I} D_i)$, where $\Delta$ is an effective reduced divisor, is simple normal crossing (in short, snc) if $X$ as well as every component of $\Delta$ are smooth and, moreover, all components $D_i$ of $D$ intersect as transversally as possible, i.e. for every $p \in X$ one can choose a neighborhood $U \ni p$ (in the Zariski topology) and local coordinates $x_j$ s.t. for every $i$ there is an index $c(i)$ for which $D_i \cap U = (x_{c(i)} = 0)$.
+If $(X,\Delta)$ is snc a \textit{stratum} of $(X,\Delta)$ is either $X$ or an irreducible component of the intersection $\cap_{\{i\in I \; | \; d_i=1\}}D_j$.
 Given a (closed) stratum, $W$, the corresponding \textit{open stratum} is obtained from $W$ by removing all the strata contained in $W$.

-\dent Given a normal variety $X$, a $\mathbb{K}$-b-divisor is a (possibly infinite) sum of geometric valuations of $k(X)$ with coefficients in $\mathbb{K}$,
+Given a normal variety $X$, a $\mathbb{K}$-b-divisor is a (possibly infinite) sum of geometric valuations of $k(X)$ with coefficients in $\mathbb{K}$,

-\dent such that for every normal variety $X'$ birational to $X$, only a finite number of the $V_i$'s can be realized by divisors on $X'$.
+such that for every normal variety $X'$ birational to $X$, only a finite number of the $V_i$ can be realized by divisors on $X'$.
 The trace of $\mathbb{D}$ on $X'$, $\mathbb{D}_{X'}$, is defined as